-- Have the appropriate licence and insurance for the vehicle and trailer (see DVLA Requirements for towing trailers in Great Britain leaflet). - Understand the regulations and responsibilities of trailer towing and minibus driving. - Plan the route so as to avoid areas and times where conditions are likely to be difficult. - Use towing mirrors if the trailer is wider than the towing vehicle - Be aware of the reduced speed limits when towing - If towing, then before each trip, check: - The nose weight of the trailer. - That the trailer is correctly loaded. - That the load is secure. - The lights, brakes, safety chain and jockey wheel. - That the towing bracket and its fixings are in good condition - The weather forecast and road conditions.
+- Have the appropriate licence and insurance for the vehicle and trailer (see DVLA Requirements for towing trailers in Great Britain leaflet). - Understand the regulations and responsibilities of trailer towing and minibus driving. - Plan the route so as to avoid areas and times where conditions are likely to be difficult. - Use towing mirrors if the trailer is wider than the towing vehicle

+- Be aware of the reduced speed limits when towing - If towing, then before each trip, check: - o The nose weight of the trailer. - o That the trailer is correctly loaded. - o That the load is secure and that ties are in serviceable condition.
+Consider using vertical ties to help prevent boat ties moving horizontally and coming off the trailer bars. - o The lights, brakes, safety chain and jockey wheel. - That the towing bracket and its fixings are in good condition - The weather forecast and road conditions.

-• Ensure that members know how to load and check the trailer.
+Ensure that members know how to load and check the trailer.

-• Ensure there is easy access and adequate parking for towing vehicles and trailers.
+Ensure there is easy access and adequate parking for towing vehicles and trailers.